A variational principle for a non-integrable model: The variational principle for graph homomorphisms

 \begin{remark} We want to observe that there is no fake local maximum for a graph homomorphism~$h$.
 The reason is that for a given point~$h(x)\in \tree$ there is only one neighbor~$h(x) \sim v \in \tree$ with lower depth. \end{remark}

-\begin{definition}(Pivoting) If $x$ is an extrema of $h$, we call pivoting $x$ the following operation: \begin{itemize} \item For $z \sim x$ choose $w\in \tree$ randomly and with equal probability among the neighbors of $h(z)\in \tree$. \item Set $h(x)=w$. \end{itemize} \end{definition} In Figure~\ref{f_pivoting_graph_homo} we illustrate what pivoting means for a graph homomorphism to a tree.
-With the notion of pivoting, we can define the natural Glauber dynamic on~$\homset$.
+\begin{definition}(Pivoting) If $x$ is a local extremum of $h$, we call pivoting $x$ the following operation: \begin{itemize} \item For $z \sim x$ choose $w\in \tree$ randomly and with equal probability among the neighbors of $h(z)\in \tree$. \item Set $h(x)=w$. \end{itemize} \end{definition} In Figure~\ref{f_pivoting_graph_homo} we illustrate what pivoting means for a graph homomorphism to a tree.
+We will use the operation of pivoting to define a natural Glauber dynamics on~$\mathcal{H}^{\mathbf{g},free}_n(s)$.